Blepharoplasty Eyelid Surgery for Upper & Lower Eyelids

 Blepharoplasty drastically improves the tired appearance of droopy eyelids.
 This is achieved by discarding excess pockets of fat and skin from the lower and upper eyelids.
 For better results many patients combine cosmetic eyelid surgery with alternative treatments, such as a brow lift, to further reduce the appearance of droopy eyes.

-DERMAL FILLERS, LIFTS AND SKIN RESURFACING WITH BLEPHAROPLASTY PROCEDURE
+DERMAL FILLERS, LIFTS AND SKIN RESURFACING CAN ENHANCE BLEPHAROPLASTY PROCEDURE

 Patients can also opt for neurotoxins to minimize crow’s feet.
 On its own, blepharoplasty will not treat crow’s feet, dark circles under the eyes or facial wrinkles.